Cyberkruz/coolurl/README.md

 ## Technology

 * .NET Core 2 MVC
-* MSSQL Server
+* Postgres Server
 * Entity Framework
 * xUnit
 * Bootstrap / JQuery

 ## Running the application locally

-Since this application requires MSSQL server you'll need to it running.
+Since this application requires Postgres server you'll need to it running.
 While you don't need to create the database, the src/Metamask.Web/appsettings.Development.json file will need to have the connection string updated to point to your database.

-> Note: I prefer to use Docker to run SQL Server.
+> Note: I prefer to use Docker to run Postgres Server.
 To do this check out this article: https://www.mattkruskamp.com/blog/2017/running-development-databases-with-docker/

 ### Visual Studio